 How To Continuously Improve Your Kanban Workflow

 Your columns are not set in stone.
 Your process is ever-evolving.
-There are new activities added, some are excluded and the board should reflect these changes.
-New columns and swimlanes, however, should not affect the WIP limits if there are no changes in the size of the team.
-It is important also from analytical point of view that your board reflects exactly your Kanban workflow, otherwise, the analytics will not present correct data.
+There are new activities added, some are excluded, and the board should reflect these changes.
+However, new columns and swimlanes should not affect the WIP limits if there are no changes in the team's size.
+It is also important from an analytical point of view that your board reflects exactly your Kanban workflow; otherwise, the analytics will not present correct data.

 Your ultimate goal is to achieve shorter cycle times.
-This means that a card travels faster from Requested to Done column.
-You can use the advanced analytics module in Kanbanize to monitor your success and analyze your results.
-There are the cycle time chart, heat map for cycle time and cumulative flow diagram, which could help you on the way to improving.
+This means that a card travels faster from the In Progress column to the Done column.
+Most modern Kanban software solutions are equipped with advanced analytics modules to help you monitor your workflow and analyze your results.
+Some of the most valuable tools are the cycle time chart, heat map for cycle time, and cumulative flow diagram, which could help you on the way to improving.